garylirocks/quickrefs/azure-storage.markdown

 ### Bursting

 - Only for certain sizes of Standard/Premium SSD
-- No bursting for standard HDD, or Ultra
+- No bursting for Standard HDD, or Ultra

 - For P20 disks and smaller:
   - Enabled by default